vectordotdev/log-event-json-schema/README.md

 This schema is used internally at [Timber](https://timber.io) and across thousands of companies with success.
 It's the core reason the Timber logging platform is able to provide a great user experience out of the box.
 It enables us to make assumptions about your data and work with predictable structures.
-There's no reason any consumer of this data can't get the same benefit.
+There's no reason any consumer of this data, even your own internal ones, can't get the same benefit.

 ## Implementation